-Resources: We currently have three production clusters, Pitzer, Ruby, and Owens, with Nvidia GPUs available.
+We currently have two production clusters, Pitzer, and Owens, with Nvidia GPUs available.
 All systems have "debug" queues, during typical business hours, that allow small jobs of less than 1 hour to start much quicker than they might otherwise.

 If you need to reserve access to particular resources, please contact OSC Help, preferably with at least two weeks lead time, so that we can put in the required reservations to ensure resources are available during lab or class times.

 If you are using Rstudio, please see this webpage.

 If you are using Jupyter, please see the page Using Jupyter for Classroom.

 Our classroom information guide will instruct you on how to get students added to your project using our client portal.
 For more information, see the documentation.
 You must also add your username as an authorized user.